 Equipped with only maps and a compass for directions this adventurer has raised about £9260 (R99 600) for the Against Malaria Foundation so far.
-Peter started his 25,000km bike ride from England to Cape Town in August 2009, having cycled 17009km through Europe and West Africa he is now heading for central Africa.
+Peter started his 25,000km bike ride from England to South Africa in August 2009, having cycled 17009km through Europe and West Africa he is now heading for central Africa.

-On his epic cycle through 25 countries Peter is riding on some roads that are so truly off the beaten track that they don’t even show up on his maps.
+On his epic cycle to Cape Town through 25 countries Peter is riding on some roads that are so truly off the beaten track that they don’t even show up on his maps.
 In one of his latest blog posts he writes:

 “To call them roads is going a bit far.
 They are unpaved tracks, often no more than a few feet in width, which depending on the geology may be composed of sand, mud or stones, and sometimes a combination of the three.”